MinAiSpaces/rushhour/README.md

             - `plotter.py`: Handles visualization (static/animated)
             - `vehicle.py`: Represents vehicles, tracking their attributes and movements
         - `__init__.py`
+        - `helpers.py`: Helper functions to support finding paths
-        - `helpers.py`: Utility functions to support game logic
+        - `utils.py`: Utility functions to support writing and reading from files
       - **`data/`**: Data folder for ingesting game boards and storing solutions
         - **`experiment/`**: Contains the results of the experiments
         - **`input/`**: Contains game boards to ingest